 After we introduce our products to the market, we regularly review them to check that they remain suitable for the target market and that they continue to operate in line with customer expectations.
 This includes an assessment of the value received by customers through our products; this is referred to as the ‘Value for Money Assessment’.
 The Value for Money Assessment considers a range of indicators and measures which contribute to the overall value delivered to our customers.
 The measures include:

-• Complaints - analysis of customer complaints to identify and resolve root causes, particularly where the product fails to deliver as expected
+- Complaints - analysis of customer complaints to identify and resolve root causes in particular where the product fails to deliver as expected.
+The percentage of customer complaints received will be assessed against the total number of active customers and will be judged against a set tolerance.

 We base our level of oversight on the type and complexity of each insurance product, our identified target markets and the level of financial understanding.